basclab/LME_MixedEffectsERPDifferenceWave/Section3_SimulatedData/03_ModelOutput/README.md

-Example model output .csv file created by the DiffWaveSim_04_ExtractModelOutput script for the 'different decay rate' condition.
+Example model output .csv file created by the DiffWaveSim_04_ExtractModelOutput.R script for the 'different decay rate' condition.
+See ModelOutput_DataDictionary.xlsx file for variable descriptions.